Take Care of Home

-"Take Care of Home" is a song performed by American contemporary R&B singer Dave Hollister, issued as the second and final single from his second studio album Chicago '85...
+"Take Care of Home" is a song performed by American contemporary R&B singer Dave Hollister, issued by DreamWorks Records on April 2, 2001 as the second and final single from his second studio album, Chicago '85...
 The Movie.
+Produced and written by Tim & Bob, the song peaked at number 39 on the US Hot R&B/Hip-Hop Songs chart.

+Release and chart performance

 The song peaked at number 39 on the US Hot R&B/Hip-Hop Songs chart in 2001.

-"Take Care of Home" is a song performed by American contemporary R&B singer Dave Hollister.
-It was released on April 2, 2001, as the second and final single from his second studio album, Chicago '85 The Movie [1, 2].

-Release and Chart Performance

-The song peaked at number 39 on the US Hot R&B/Hip-Hop Songs chart in 2001 [1, 5].
-It was released by DreamWorks Records [1].
+It was released by DreamWorks Records.

-Production and Songwriting
+Production

-"Take Care of Home" was written and produced by the duo Tim Kelley and Bob Robinson [1].
-Known as "Tim & Bob," this production team has worked with numerous R&B and hip-hop artists.
+"Take Care of Home" was written and produced by the duo Tim Kelley and Bob Robinson, known as "Tim & Bob,".

 Music video

-A music video for "Take Care of Home" was released on April 2, 2001, and was available on VH1.com [1].
+A music video for "Take Care of Home" was released on April 2, 2001, and was available on VH1.com.

-Track Listings (CD Maxi-Single, Promo)
+Track list

-The promotional CD maxi-single for "Take Care of Home" featured several versions of the song [3]:
+The promotional CD maxi-single for "Take Care of Home" featured several versions of the song: